dpi-tta-lessons/join-the-chat/content.md

 ## Joining the Discord Server

 ### How to Join
 Join the Discord server to chat with your classmates and instructors.
-The link to join the server is available on the home page.
+The link to join the server is available on the Canvas home page.

 ### Discord Server Rules
 - **Be Kind**: Treat everyone with respect and kindness.